 Zippy’s Friends started in The Netherlands in January 2009, with a small pilot involving twelve schools in Rotterdam and The Hague.
 The foundation Kids and Emotional Competencies (KEC) was set up to manage the programme there, with the cooperation of GGD Rotterdam-Rijnmond, the municipal health service.

 - Launched 2003

-Partnership for Children run the Zippy’s Friends and Apple’s Friends programmes in the UK with support from our Licensed Trainers.
+Partnership for Children run the Zippy’s Friends, Apple’s Friends and Passport programmes in the UK with support from our Licensed Trainers and local councils.

 Many special schools in the UK are also running an adapted version of the programme for pupils with special needs.